 Indian workers brought curry to Jamaica in the 19th Century, and the turmeric yellow Jamaican curry powder is still rich with aromatic Indian coriander, and cumin, yet has little heat — for an extra kick add fresh scotch bonnet chillies or cayenne.
 Radlein Mills Jamaican Portland curry powder is still produced on the island itself, in Kingston, Jamaica.

-Ingredients: turmeric, toasted masala (fire roasted: coriander, fenugreek), black pepper, ginger, paprika extract, sea-salt (as preservative) chillies, scotch bonnet pepper.
+Ingredients: turmeric, toasted masala (fire roasted: coriander, cumin, fenugreek), black pepper, ginger, paprika extract, sea-salt (as preservative) chillies, scotch bonnet pepper, natural flavours.

 |Standard UK Delivery ?||£3.50 or free when you spend £35|